Hypnobirthing for C-Section Prep: Stay Calm and Confident

 Frequently Asked Questions

-Can hypnobirthing help a planned c-section?
+Can hypnobirthing help with a planned c-section?

-What if I panic during the spinal?
+What should I do if I panic during a c-section spinal or epidural?

 Does hypnobirthing reduce c-section pain?

-Is it useful for emergency cesarean?
+Is hypnobirthing useful for an emergency c-section?

 Hypno